tianyizhou/tianyizhou.github.io/_pages/about.md

 News
 ------
 * 2023/11: I will give a talk "Towards Controllable and Personalized AI Models" at UMD CS department seminar on 11/07.
-* 2023/10: We release [HallusionBench](https://github.com/tianyi-lab/HallusionBench) that focusing on the Language Hallucination and Visual Illusion of GPT-4V(ision), Llava-1.5, and other multi-modality models.
+* 2023/10: We release [HallusionBench](https://github.com/tianyi-lab/HallusionBench) focusing on the Language Hallucination and Visual Illusion of GPT-4V(ision), Llava-1.5, and other multi-modality models.
 Analyses and insights can be found in the [preprint](https://arxiv.org/abs/2310.14566).
 * 2023/10: Data recycling and filtering improves instruction-tuning of LLMs, leading to recycled LLMs outperforming other larger LLMs trained on new data and RLHF.
 We release [Reflection-Tuning preprint](https://arxiv.org/abs/2310.11716), [codebase](https://github.com/tianyi-lab/Reflection_Tuning), and the [model](https://huggingface.co/umd-zhou-lab/recycled-wizardlm-7b-v2.0).
 * 2023/10: Two papers ([How Many Demonstrations Do You Need for In-context Learning](https://arxiv.org/pdf/2303.08119.pdf), Merging Mixture-of-Experts into One) have been accepted by [EMNLP 2023](https://2023.emnlp.org/).
 * 2023/09: Two papers ([multi-modality model distillation for task adaptation](https://arxiv.org/pdf/2310.04550.pdf), clustered additive modeling for structured federated learning) have been accepted by [NeurIPS 2023](https://neurips.cc/).